Financing Available! We have financing options available for your next project. Learn more →

 Even a small structure puts concentrated weight on its posts.
 A deck, porch, pergola, or pole-barn post still needs a firm bearing surface to prevent tilt, cracking, or complete failure over time.

-Durability and strength matter since a Concrete Footer Lanier TN needs to resist weather and reduce movement over the long term.
-The size of a footing is determined by soil, load, and local code, not by rough estimates.
-The next section breaks down the basics of proper sizing.
+Durability and strength matter: a Concrete Footer Lanier TN resist weather and reduce long-term movement.
+How big a footing should be depends on soil, load, and local code—not guesswork.
+The next section explains sizing basics.

 Concrete Footer Sizing Basics: How Soil, Loads, and Frost-Line Depth Affect the Work